grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > [!IMPORTANT]
 > As the Display is facing down, the orientation of the
-> Display is flipped vs what it will be when it is applied to the
+> Display is flipped vs what it will be when it's applied to the
 > Device.
 The Left Speaker Mesh is applied to the Right side of the
 > Display, in this orientation, and the Right Speaker Mesh is applied to
 > the left side of the Display.
 Each Speaker Mesh is designed